majkinetor/posher/README.rst

     $BOX_VERSION     = 1.1
     $BOX_STORE       = "file:////itshare.mycompany.com/_images/projectX/projectx-server-web"

-In above example we add new Windows features to the list ``WINDOWS_FEATURE_LIST`` (hence `+=`) of already specified features in the base server. ``BOX_XXX`` variables are related to the Vagrant box generation for machine testing and development environments.
-Depending on the option in question, machine can inherit the option, redefine it, or add it to the list of existing options.
+In above example we add new Windows features to the list ``WINDOWS_FEATURE_LIST`` of the already specified features in the base server (hence ``+=``). ``BOX_XXX`` variables are related to the Vagrant box generation for machine testing and development environments.

+Depending on the option in question, machine can inherit the option, redefine it, or add it to the existing list of options.
 The machines can be defined this way to arbitrary depth and any machine in hierarchy can bu built by specifying its name as an argument to the build function.

 The build system currently supports the following options that are so commonly tweaked that they deserved to be specially handled: